Skip to main content

 The TFAC indicates that it plans to recruit additional skilled staff to join the investigative subcommittees between 2021 – 2025.

 I&D procedures that meet the SMO 6 benchmark are important to maintaining public trust and confidence in the profession.
-The TFAC has has outlined I&D procedures that largely correspond with the SMO 6 requirements, but a gap persists with respect to the results of QA reviews, which is an important source of information of potential non-compliance.
+The TFAC has outlined I&D procedures that largely correspond with the SMO 6 requirements, but a gap persists with respect to the results of QA reviews, which is an important source of information of potential non-compliance.
 As TFAC is investing resources to strengthen its QA review system, it is recommended that closing the gap between the two systems is addressed as part of that process.

 Current Status: Execute